CreditsCRD/Credits/README.md

+IMPORTANT changes in this version.
+"Credits" folder which cointains the wallet.dat files is renamed now to "CreditsCRD1"

 Credits - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

 Algo: Scrypt